ValterIversen/TestAutomatation-XUnit-Selenium-Specflow/README.md

 1 - Domain and 2 - Infra
 Responsible for reading and write in the database.
-I have used this for writings logs, change database configs for specific tests and to compare crital datas
+I have used this for writings logs, change database configs for specific tests and to compare critical datas

 3 - TestLink